 - If medications need to be administered at school, a medical information and permission to administer form must be on file in the office.
 It is the parents’ responsibility to update your child’s medical form as medications and dosages change.

-- Prescription medications will be administered by the School’s Administrative Team who keeps a daily medication log; non-prescription medications may be administered by the Administrative Team, an Instructional Support Teacher or a previously designated staff member.
+- Prescription medications will be administered by the School’s Assistant Principal who keeps a daily medication log; non-prescription medications may be administered by the Administrative Assistant, Principal, and Instructional Support Teacher or a previously designated staff member.

 - Non-prescription medications must also be listed and permission given by you to administer these.

 All personal records for students are kept in the school’s office.
 Parents have access to these files at any time.
 Other programs or individuals not associated with The Joseph Sams School requesting a student’s file must complete a Release of Records Form that must be signed by the student’s parents.
 No information will be given verbally to other individuals or organizations without consent of the parents.

 If your child is receiving OT or PT, please request a “Release of Information for Related Services.”